33kc/vectortable/README.md

-# Table Functions Library
+# VectorTable Library

-Table Functions Library is a C++ header-only library providing functions for manipulating vectors in a way similar to Lua tables.
+VectorTable Library is a C++ header-only library providing functions for manipulating vectors in a way similar to Lua tables.

 ## Features